 The Trustees are people who have got considerable experience of organising Norwich Pride or have got specific skills that are important to the smooth running of the organisation.
 They are here to offer advice and support and oversee our long-term planning and development.

 These are people who have significant experience of volunteering for Norwich Pride and have got overall responsibility for organising the celebrations each year.
 They recruit, train and support the volunteers who make Norwich Pride happen.
 They work with partners like the City Council & Police on planning and ensure we have enough money each year to fund the celebrations.
-The Management Group meet at least once a month, and more often in the last few weeks before Norwich Pride.
+The Organising Team meet at least once a month, and more often in the last few weeks before Norwich Pride.

 3. Delivery Team